LukasKalbertodt/libtest-mimic/README.md

 [![crates.io version](https://img.shields.io/crates/v/libtest-mimic.svg)](https://crates.io/crates/libtest-mimic)
 [![docs](https://docs.rs/libtest-mimic/badge.svg)](https://docs.rs/libtest-mimic)

 Write your own test harness that looks and behaves like the built-in test harness (used by `rustc --test`)!
+(MSRV 1.56)

 This is a simple and small testing framework that mimics the original `libtest` (used by `rustc --test`).
 That means: all output looks pretty much like `cargo test` and most CLI arguments are understood and used.
 With that plumbing work out of the way, your test runner can concentrate on the actual testing.